mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Imperial military and other services are paid for from the tax quotas of worlds and also from interstellar commerce.
-The Imperium ‘owns space’ beyond the immediate environs of a given world, and commercial traffic must pass through that space.
+The Imperium 'owns space' beyond the immediate environs of a given world, and commercial traffic must pass through that space.
 Revenue from commercial taxes, license fees and the like go into the Imperial coffers.